Roof Replacement Services

 NOTE: Manufactures: CertainTeed Horizon & Atlas Chalet shingle products

-- These two manufactures of asphalt shingles are VERY common on the homes of Raleigh, North Carolina and surrounding areas.
-We see thousands of these roofs needing to be replaced anywhere between 10 and 18 years into it’s life.
-They both have had class action law suites that have now been settled and closed.
+- These two manufactures of asphalt shingles are VERY common on the homes of Raleigh, North Carolina, and surrounding areas.
+We see thousands of these roofs needing to be replaced anywhere between 10 and 18 years into their life.
+They both have had class-action lawsuits that have now been settled and closed.
 If you have any questions and would like our professional opinion about your roof, call our office at (919) 461-0937.

 Why Partner With Us for Residential Roof Replacement?